Palsson123/NoAutostartYoutube/README.md

 **Install**
 - Download/pull the repo to a folder
-- In Google Chrome:
+- Open Google Chrome
-- - Settings -> Extensions (A tab in the sidebar) -> Enable developer mode -> Load unpacked extension... -> Point to the directory
+- Settings -> Extensions (A tab in the sidebar) -> Enable developer mode -> Load unpacked extension... -> Point to the directory